EllaDascal/Tribute-Form/README.md

 - HTML
 - CSS
-- JavaScript

 ## Installation

 To run this website locally, follow these steps:

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine
+2. Download zip
+3. open index.html